DelineaXPM/delinea-platform/Scripts/SecretServer/EntraId/Instructions.md

 - Click on Create / Import Template

-- Copy and Paste the XML in the [EntraID Privileged Account.xml File](./Templates/EntraID%20Privileged%20Account.xml)
+- Copy and Paste the XML in the [EntraID Privileged Account File](./Templates/EntraID%20Privileged%20Account.xml)

 - Click on Save